 Check resources in your neighborhood.
 Many churches offer free Easter egg hunts.
 We have also been to ones put on by a nursing home, a community group of volunteers, and grocery stores.

 The site Easter Egg Hunts and Easter Events is a great resource.
 You can narrow down events to your state and area.
 They are working on updating it for 2021 but you can still use the information they have on there from past years and go to the link or do a search for the organizations listed to see if they have updated information on their website or blog.

 Many people don’t have cable anymore but there are many streaming services that people use.
 Yes, they do cost money but all of the services below have a 30-day free trial.
-Can’t get more frugal than that.
+You can’t get more frugal than that.

 - Amazon Prime Video comes free with your Amazon Prime Membership.
 If you don’t already have Amazon Prime I suggest you sign up for their free trial.
 You get so much more than just Prime Video.
 Some of the Easter movies available on Amazon Prime Video are Jesus of Nazareth (we watch this yearly), The First Easter, The New Adventures of Peter Rabbit, Here Comes the Easter Bunny, Pieces of Easter, and many more.